 With more than 7,000 feet of records, the Modern Congressional and Political Papers Collection contains some of the largest collections at the Center.
 Begin your search in the Guide to Archives and Manuscripts and contact us when you're ready for the next step.
-Most collections are stored offsite and require 48 hours advance notice for use.
+Most collections are stored offsite and require 48-hours advance notice for use.
 Read more about research in congressional archives.

-Students report that the materials in the Collection bring abstract concepts "to life."
-We can tailor instruction for both undergraduate and graduate courses to focus on a specific policy or issue, the legislative process, or the use of primary source and archival materials.
+Students report that the materials in the Collection bring abstract concepts to life.
+The Assistant Curator can tailor instruction for both undergraduate and graduate courses to focus on a specific policy or issue, the legislative process, or the use of primary source and archival materials.
 Read more about instruction with congressional archives.

 WVU Libraries' WVRHC is leading the way to preserve congressional correspondence data through the America Contacts Congress project, made possible by a LYRASIS Catalyst Fund grant.